What is Basic Disclosure, And Why is it Important?

 There are three different levels of DBS checks: Basic, Standard, and Enhanced.
 The level of check that is required will depend on the job role and the level of risk involved.

-• Basic Disclosure: This is the most basic level of check.
-It will show any unspent convictions, cautions, or reprimands that the person has on their record.
+This level of check discloses the least information, and is never a legal requirement for employers.
+Basic checks disclose any unspent convictions, cautions, or reprimands that the applicant has on their record.

 What Documents Are Needed For A Basic Disclosure Check?